Colorado Wage Garnishment

 Our Commitment

-People Locator Skip Tracing Investigation Team — an investigation team conducting skip tracing and employer locates since 2004, working public records and investigative-grade sources under FCRA, GLBA, and DPPA for permissible purposes only.
+People Locator Skip Tracing Investigation Team — an investigation team conducting skip tracing and employer locates since 2004, working public records and open-source intelligence under FCRA, GLBA, and DPPA for permissible purposes only.
 Last reviewed 2026.
 This page is general legal information about Colorado law, not legal advice.

 Frequently Asked Questions